 In pin control mode, the enable function of the ENABLE pin and the TXNRX pin allow real-time control of the current state.
 The ENSM allows TDD or FDD operation depending on the configuration of the corresponding SPI register.
-The ENABLE and TXNRX pin control method is recommended if the BBIC has extra control outputs that can be controlled in real time, allowing a simple 2-wire interface to control the state of the device.
+The ENABLE and TXNRX pin control method is recommended if the BBP has extra control outputs that can be controlled in real time, allowing a simple 2-wire interface to control the state of the device.
 To advance the current state of the ENSM to the next state, the enable function of the ENABLE pin can be driven by either a pulse (edge detected internally) or a level.

 When a pulse is used, it must have a minimum pulse width of one FB_CLK cycle.
-In level mode, the ENABLE and TXNRX pins are also edge detected by the AD9361 and must meet the same minimum pulse width requirement of one FB_CLK cycle.
+In level mode, the ENABLE and TXNRX pins are also edge detected by the AD9364 and must meet the same minimum pulse width requirement of one FB_CLK cycle.

-In FDD mode, the ENABLE and TXNRX pins can be remapped to serve as real-time RX and TX data transfer control signals.
-In this mode, the ENABLE pin enables or disables the receive signal path, and the TXNRX pin enables or disables the transmit signal path.
+In FDD mode, the ENABLE and TXNRX pins can be remapped to serve as real-time Rx and Tx data transfer control signals.
+In this mode, the enable function of the ENABLE pin assumes the RXON function (controlling when the Rx path is enabled and disabled), and the TXNRX pin assumes the TXON function (controlling when the Tx path is enabled and disabled).
 In this mode, the ENSM is removed from the system for control of all data flow by these pins.